 Escheatment of dormant accounts

-If you do not log in to your PayPal account for two or more years, PayPal may close your PayPal account and send the PayPal balance to your primary address or, if required, escheat (send) your PayPal balance to your state of residency.
+If you do not log in to your PayPal account for two or more years, PayPal may close your PayPal account and send the PayPal balance to your primary address (if we have verified the required identifying information that you have provided to us) or, if required, escheat (send) your PayPal balance to your state of residency.
 PayPal will determine your state of residency based on the state listed in the primary address for your PayPal account.
 If your address is unknown or registered in a foreign country, your PayPal balance will be escheated to the State of Delaware.
 Where required, PayPal will send you a notice prior to escheating any funds in your PayPal account.
 If you fail to respond to this notice, your PayPal balance will be escheated to the applicable state.
 If you would like to claim any escheated PayPal balance from the applicable state, please contact the applicable state’s unclaimed property administrator.

 You agree that, except to the extent inconsistent with or preempted by federal law and except as otherwise stated in this user agreement, the laws of the State of Delaware, without regard to principles of conflict of laws, will govern this user agreement and any claim or dispute that has arisen or may arise between you and PayPal.

 You authorize PayPal, directly or through third parties, to make any inquiries we consider necessary to validate your identity.
-This may include asking you for further information, requiring you to provide your date of birth, a taxpayer identification number and other information that will allow us to reasonably identify you, requiring you to take steps to confirm ownership of your email address or financial instruments, ordering a credit report from a credit reporting agency, or verifying your information against third party databases or through other sources.
+This may include asking you for further information, requiring you to provide your date of birth, a taxpayer identification number, your physical address and other information that will allow us to reasonably identify you, requiring you to take steps to confirm ownership of your email address or financial instruments, ordering a credit report from a credit reporting agency, or verifying your information against third party databases or through other sources.
 We may also ask to see your driver’s license or other identifying documents at any time.
-If you use certain PayPal services, federal law requires that PayPal verify some of your information.
+If you use certain PayPal services, federal law requires that PayPal verify the required identifying information.
 PayPal reserves the right to close, suspend, or limit access to your PayPal account and/or the PayPal services in the event we are unable to obtain or verify this information.

 PayPal is only a payment service provider